Up to 500 to 1000 years for Morus nigra, black mulberry, 100-250 years for Morus alba,

 Cultivars of Note:

-6-8' high, self-fruitful, strongly red-staining, very flavorful berries,
+Self pollinating, strongly red-staining, very flavorful berries, produces berries over

 'White Fruiting Mulberry'

 Self-fruitful, non-staining, white colored berries, mild and sweet, said to taste like

 mild honey or white peach.
 Grows to 30' high.